-On April 30, 2021, the Company acquired the wealth management business of Waddell & Reed Financial, Inc. for \$300.0 million.
-At March 31, 2022, the Company had allocated \$128.6 million of the purchase price to goodwill, \$122.7 million to definite-lived intangible assets, \$62.3 million to cash acquired, and the remainder to other assets acquired and liabilities assumed as part of the acquisition.
+On April 30, 2021, the Company completed the Waddell & Reed Acquisition.
+The Company allocated \$128.6 million of the purchase price to goodwill, \$122.7 million to definite-lived intangible assets, \$62.3 million to cash acquired and the remainder to other assets acquired and liabilities assumed as part of the Waddell & Reed Acquisition.
 The intangible assets are comprised primarily of advisor relationships with a weighted average useful life of approximately 9 years.
-See Note 4 - Acquisitions for additional information.
+See Note 4 - Acquisitions, for additional information.